 Masrah Cleveland Al-Arabi is open to all people who share a heritage from Arabic-speaking cultures with an interest in theatre regardless of experience.
-The ensemble broadly embraces Muslims, Christians, and those of other faiths, and includes people of different backgrounds who are curious and passionate about theatre.
+The ensemble broadly includes third generation Americans, as well as recent arrivals, Muslims, Christians, and those of other faiths, who are curious and passionate about theatre.

 “This project is a blessing from the sky.
 Our Arabic community is the second largest [in Cleveland] after the Hispanic community.
 And I was so happy to hear that [Cleveland Public Theatre] was willing to recognize our community.”

 -Pierre Bejjani, Masrah Cleveland Al-Arabi Advisory Committee, Managing Director/Executive Editor of Ohio’s Arabic language newspaper Profile News Ohio

 The Masrah Cleveland Al-Arabi Advisory Committee is a group of committed individuals, a majority of whom identify as members of Arabic‐speaking communities, who advise Executive Artistic Director Raymond Bobgan and CPT Staff related to matters within the Arabic‐speaking communities and cultures.
 Advisory Committee members act as ambassadors for the theatre, assisting with building partnerships, as well as guiding the vision and values of Masrah Cleveland Al-Arabi.